-Which city is cheaper, Aix-en-Provence or Avignon?
+Which place is cheaper, Aix-en-Provence or Avignon?

 These are the overall average travel costs for the two destinations.

 Which city should you visit?
 Read on to compare the activities as well as the prices of travel for Avignon and Aix-en-Provence.
 We'll break down costs for accommodation, food, transportation and more to help you learn more about these two destinations.
 Then, you can figure out if either of these two places are accessible based on your travel budget, schedule, and interests.
 So, let's dig into it.